pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

 tags: ["aws", "python", "mysql"]
 ---

 In our [previous post](https://www.pulumi.com/blog/creating-a-python-aws-application-using-flask-and-redis/), we created a Python voting application using Flask and Redis.
-In this blog post, we will explore how to create a MySQL database and initialize it with a schema and data.
+This blog post will explore creating a MySQL database and initializing it with a schema and data.
 What seems to be a simple step is much more interesting than it appears, because Pulumi's MySQL provider does not support creating and populating tables.
 To do it, we will extend it with a Dynamic Provider.

 <!--more-->

 The existing Pulumi MySQL provider allows us to create the MySQL server, database, and different users.
-However, it would be great to be able to create the tables as part of the deployment too, since database schema can be considered a type of infrastructure.
+However, it would be great to create the tables as part of the deployment, too, since database schema can be considered a type of infrastructure.
 Because creating tables requires admin credentials, deploying them along with the other infrastructure allows us to limit the sharing of admin credentials, and run the application under restricted permissions at all times.

 A great advantage of Pulumi is its extensible and modular design.
 If support for something isn't implemented, you can write it yourself easily.
 We will be writing a Dynamic Provider that connects to a MySQL server, initializes a table, and creates some starting data all during `pulumi up`.